Skip to main content

 More information about the scheme and how to apply can be found on the student finance section of the government website.

-Please note that during the application process your chosen PhD subject area may not show up on the SLC Loans Database but this doesn't mean it is not eligible.
+Please note that during the application process, your chosen PhD subject area may not show on the SLC Loans Database, but this does not mean that it is not eligible.

 Scholarships and bursaries

 If you are an undergraduate international fee-paying student at Teesside University and wish to progress to postgraduate study, or if you complete a master's with us and progress a new postgraduate programme, you are eligible for a £1,000 alumni scholarship.
-You will only receive the bonus if you apply directly to us and don't use an agent and the £1,000 is awarded as a discount on your first-year fees for the next programme.
+You will only receive the bonus if you apply directly to us and do not use an agent.
+The £1,000 is awarded as a discount on your first-year fees for your next programme.

 Go to top menu